citusdata/citus_docs/ref_arch/multi_tenant.rst

     user_data jsonb NOT NULL
   );

 This schema supports querying the performance of ads and campaigns.
-It is designed for a single-machine database, and will require adjustment in a distributed environment.
-To see why, we must become familar with how Citus distributes data and executes queries.
+It is designed for a single-machine database, and will require modification in a distributed environment.
+To see why, we must become familiar with how Citus distributes data and executes queries.

 Applications connect to a certain PostgreSQL server in the Citus cluster called the *coordinator node.* The connection is established using an ordinary PostgreSQL `connection URI <https://www.postgresql.org/docs/current/static/libpq-connect.html#AEN45527>`_.
 However the actual data and processing is stored on and will happen in other machines called *worker nodes.*

-The coordinator examines each client query and determines what data the query needs, and which worker nodes have the data.
-The coordinator then splits the query into *query fragments*, and sends them to worker nodes for processing.
-When the workers' results are ready, the coordinator puts them together into a final result and forwards it to the application.
+The coordinator examines each client query and determines to which tenant it pertains.
+The coordinator then routes the query for processing to the worker node which holds that tenant.
+When the worker's results are ready, the coordinator forwards it to the application.

 DIAGRAM: diagram of query execution

 Distributing Data in the Cluster
 --------------------------------

 Using Citus effectively requires choosing the right pattern for distributing data and doing processing across workers.
-Citus runs fastest when the data distribution maximizes worker parallelism and minimizes network overhead for the application's most common queries.
-To minimize network overhead, related data items should be stored together on the same worker node.
-In multi-tenant applications this means that all data for a given tenant should be stored on the same worker.
+Citus runs fastest when the data distribution minimizes network overhead for the application's most common queries.
+This happens when related data items are stored together on the same worker node.
+In multi-tenant applications all data for a given tenant should be stored on the same worker.
 (Multiple tenants can be stored on the same worker for better hardware utilization, but no single tenant's data should span multiple workers.)

 Citus stores rows in groups called *shards*, where each shard is placed on a worker node.
 The bundling of rows into shards is determined by the value of a special column in each table called the *distribution column*.
 (This column is chosen by the database administrator for each table.)
-When reading or writing a row in a distributed table, Citus hashes the value in the the row's distribution column and compares it against the range of hashed values accepted by each shard.
+When reading or writing a row in a distributed table, Citus hashes the value in the row's distribution column and compares it against the range of hashed values accepted by each shard.
 The shard hash ranges are disjoint and span the hash space.
 In short, Citus accesses a row by hashing its distribution column, finding the shard whose range includes the hashed value, and deferring to the worker node where the shard is placed.

 DIAGRAM: image of shards and their ranges